Evidence Level

 Frequently asked questions about Cardiomega™

-Reported potential side effects may include: Mild gastrointestinal upset, loose stools, or acidity at higher amla doses.
+For most healthy adults, Cardiomega is well tolerated at studied doses.
+Reported effects can include: Mild gastrointestinal upset, loose stools, or acidity at higher amla doses.
 Rare allergic reaction in individuals sensitive to Phyllanthus or related plants.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Cardiomega is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Antiplatelets and anticoagulants (warfarin, aspirin, clopidogrel) — amla may further reduce platelet aggregation; monitor.
+Possible interactions include: Antiplatelets and anticoagulants (warfarin, aspirin, clopidogrel) — amla may further reduce platelet aggregation; monitor.
 Antihyperglycemics (metformin, sulfonylureas, insulin) — additive glucose-lowering; monitor blood sugar.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(2 citations)